-management over the next three to five years.
+Asset Management Strategy defines the framework for the property portfolio agement over the next three to five years.
 The Town Council will: Manage the assets to support the objectives of the Strategic Plan; Manage the assets in accordance with relevant legislation; Undertake a review of existing land use; Consider the acquisition and disposal of assets to support the strategic priorities; Undertake a full review of leases, licences and other land interests to ensure that they are up to date and that all occupations are properly regularised; Review statutory compliance of the Town Council's buildings to ensure that proper procedures are in place to comply with Health and Safety requirements; Produce and update a Maintenance Strategy to support the Asset Management Strategy which, when combined will jointly assist in the delivery of the corporate priorities.
-The maintenance plan will identify the annual actions that will need to be carried out from year to year to achieve the Maintenance Strategy; Identify opportunities to work with partners to support wider public sector real estate
+The maintenance plan will identify the annual actions that will need to be carried out from year to year to achieve the Maintenance Strategy; Identify opportunities to work with partners to support wider public sector real estate strategies.